-Terminal blocks that have been used on MELSEC-Q series A/D converter modules can be used just the way they are.
-The terminal layout is the same as the MELSEC-Q series A/D converter modules (the Q64AD, Q68ADV, and Q68ADI).
+Terminal blocks that have been used on MELSEC-Q series analog-digital converter modules can be used just the way they are.
+The terminal layout is the same as the MELSEC-Q series high speed analog-digital converter modules (Q64ADH).

-The terminal blocks for MELSEC-L series A/D converter modules, however, cannot be used because of the shape difference.
+The terminal blocks for MELSEC-L series analog-digital converter modules, however, cannot be used because of the shape difference.